-Sometimes things get a little fuzzy after an evening in the pub.
-Here’s a friendly reminder of what you might have missed while you were drinking.
+Sometimes things can get a little fuzzy after an evening at the pub.
+Here’s a friendly reminder of what you may have missed while you were drinking.

 The Padres (15-29) scored fewer runs than the Arizona Diamondbacks (25-18), 10-1, last night in the first of three games at Petco Park.

 Fortunately, Dustin has already written a summation of Weaver’s not-even-an-inning of work, so I won’t bother with that.
 Craig Stammen pitched three and a third innings of relief, with David Peralta leading off the sixth inning with a solo home run and Jake Lamb hit his second bomb of the night one out later.
 In lighter news, Luis Sardinas pitched a shutout ninth inning of relief.
 So at least they had that going for them.
 Which is nice.

 Taijuan Walker (4-3, 3.46) shut out the Padres over six innings on two hits and three walks while striking out three.
 Allen Cordoba scored the Padres lone run in the ninth inning on Ryan Schimpf‘s single.

 *I have no idea if that’s actually a record.
 But it was the worst pitching performance I’ve ever seen from a Padre, until last night that is.